-Nord Stream, the huge Russian-German pipeline project, began delivering gas to the EU15.
-November 2011. / Uncategorized
+Nord Stream, the huge Russian-German pipeline project, began delivering gas to the EU, Uncategorized

 On November 7 the first of two pipelines for Nord Stream, the huge Russian-German gas pipeline project, began delivery of gas.
 The event was no minor affair.
 German Chancellor Merkel and Russian President Medvedev along with the prime ministers of France and the Netherlands and the EU Energy Commissioner formally opened the first of two 1224-kilometre pipelines at Lubmin in northern Germany, beginning delivery of the first gas direct from Russia’s Yuzhno-Russkoye gas field in Siberia to Germany.